City-of-Helsinki/open-city-app/README.md

 ## HOX!
 Adding new react-native bridge libraries
 *Don't use `rnpm link` to install/setup new react-native libraries!* You have to add native dependencies manually.
 Using rnpm will break react-native-maps setup and also react-native-background-geolocation, which have to be setup manually (there are problems with their rnpm scripts)

 ## HOX!
-There is an open issue for react-native-photo-view on GitHub regarding a build issue on Android as of 30.11.2016.
+There is an open issue for react-native-photo-view (as of 30.11.2016) on GitHub regarding a build issue on Android.

 *If aforementioned build error occurs, the following modification needs to done:*